ICanBoogie/Prototype/README.md

 ### Providing a default value until a property is set

-The following exemple demonstrates how a default value can be provided when the value of a property is missing.
+The following example demonstrates how a default value can be provided when the value of a property is missing.
 When the value of the `slug` property is empty the property is unset, making it inaccessible.
-Thus, until the property is actualy set, the getter will be invoked and will return a default value created from the `title` property.
+Thus, until the property is actually set, the getter will be invoked and will return a default value created from the `title` property.

 ```php